-Furthermore, the bill stipulates that every resident who owns real estate within the district is entitled to one vote for a director-at-large, while each elector residing in the municipal voting precinct has one vote for a municipal director, ensuring that a voter's rights are preserved across different precincts.
-It also requires candidates to file a declaration of candidacy along with a petition signed by at least ten qualified electors from their precinct.
-The board of directors is empowered to create rules and procedures for administering elections, covering public notice, polling places, absentee voting, and certification of results, emphasizing the urgency of these changes for public peace, health, and safety.
+Key amendments include the stipulation that every resident who owns real estate within the district is entitled to one vote for a director-at-large, and each elector residing in the municipal voting precinct has one vote for a municipal director.
+The bill also outlines the candidacy process, requiring candidates to file a declaration of candidacy along with a petition signed by at least ten qualified electors from their precinct.
+Additionally, it empowers the board of directors to establish rules and procedures for elections, covering public notice, polling places, absentee voting, and certification of election results, emphasizing the immediate necessity for these changes to ensure public peace, health, and safety.

 Statutes affected: introduced version: 1-22-2, 73-14-20, 73-14-20.1, 73-14-24, 73-14-25, 73-14-28.1